ackOS-project/ackOS/manual/build.md

 The **Cross-compiler toolchain** must be built first

 ## Prerequisites
-If you're on ubuntu or an ubuntu based distro, such as mint type this
+If you're on ubuntu or an ubuntu based distro, such as Linux Mint type this
 ```
 sudo apt-get install build-essential gcc g++ bison flex libgmp3-dev libmpc-dev libmpfr-dev texinfo libisl-dev
 ```